Our cash needs are met by a combination of philanthropy and income generation.

 Global X-perience and Global Handicrafts aspire to be self-financing.
 Global X-perience requests a suggested donation from participants, other than those for whom a payment would be prohibitive.
 Global Handicrafts generates income from sales.

-Staff: None of our 70 full time staff receives a salary.
-Their efforts are augmented by several hundred community volunteers, each week.
+Staff: Almost none of our 50 full time staff receives a salary.
+Their efforts are augmented by several hundred community volunteers, each week. ￼

 Gifts in Kind: Over 2000 companies and almost 8000 individuals donate goods for redistribution to people in need locally and around the world.
 Major companies include Bloomberg, Ikea, Nestle, Barclays, Deutsche Bank, Swire, Nike International, H&M, Cathay Pacific, Carrefour, Cisco, Credit Suisse Group, IBM, Hong Kong Disneyland, Leighton, Langham Hotel, Louis Vuitton, Mandarin Hotel, Marks & Spencer, Columbia Sportswear, Timberland, Sun Hung Kai.